-Details of any other material directorships currently held are also provided within the Annual Report.
+Details of any other material directorships currently held are also provided within the Annual Report as well as details of directorships of any ASX listed entity within the last 3 years.
 Directors are required to table at Board Meetings details of new commitments and specifically acknowledge that they have sufficient time to fulfil their duties as a Director of the Company.